Granular Folder Permissions Coming to Shared Drives!June 18, 2020

 Google’s own blog post on the subject has some useful information and is definitely worth checking out.
 The post also contains an Expression of Interest form, which we’d definitely recommend submitting if you’d like to sign up to the beta for your business or organisation.
 Bear in mind that this will apply to your whole domain - so we advise setting up a test domain to try it out.

-Finally, Google have announced that they will start to enforce the manager requirement for folder permissions for those joining the beta, and then for all G Suite users on September 1st.
-This could possibly be the date of the beta stage’s end – however, this isn’t certain and it could certainly be pushed back.
+Finally, Google have announced that they will start to enforce the manager requirement for folder permissions for those joining the beta, and then for all Google Workspace users on September 1st.
+This could possibly be the date of the beta stage’s end - however, this isn’t certain and it could certainly be pushed back.
 Only time will tell…

 More About Damson Cloud

 As a longstanding member of the Google Cloud Partner program, Damson Cloud specialises in bringing people and ideas together through new ways of working.
-We champion change management and digital transformation using some of the internet’s most trusted solutions, including G Suite, Happeo and Jamboard.
+We champion change management and digital transformation using some of the internet’s most trusted solutions, including Google Workspace, Happeo and Jamboard.
 To find out more about our services, check out our library of tutorial videos or our blog.